gumaerc-testorg/6.s079-spring-2013/content/resources/lab-6a-pdms-microfluidics-o2-plasma-treatment.md

   youtube_id: fMUemBZ0k5Q
 ---

-**Description:** This video is a tutorial on performing O2 plasma treatment of PDMS using a microwave oven.
+**Description:** This video is a tutorial on performing O{{< sub "2" >}} plasma treatment of PDMS using a microwave oven.
 The demonstration includes how to set up the treatment, as well as testing the hydrophobicity of the treated PDMS.

 **Instructor:** Dr. Joseph Summers